peteroupc/peteroupc.github.io/randomfunc.md

 The code above implements the distribution _with replacement_.
 Implementing the distribution _without replacement_ is similar to implementing discrete weighted choice without replacement; the only change is to replace `AddItem(items, list[index])` with `AddItem(items, list[index] + (list[index + 1] - list[index]) * RNDU())` in the pseudocode.

+<a id=Multinomial_Distribution></a>
+#### Multinomial Distribution

+The discrete weighted choice method can also be used to implement a _multinomial distribution_.
+This distribution models the number of times each of several mutually exclusive events happens among a given number of trials, where each event can have a different probability of happening.
+The pseudocode below is of a method that takes two parameters: `trials`, which is the number of trials, and `weights`, which are the relative probabilities of each event.
+The method tallies the events as they happen and returns a list (with the same size as `weights`) containing the number of successes for each event.

+    METHOD Multinomial(trials, weights)
+        if trials < 0: return error
+        // create a list of successes
+        list = NewList()
+        i = 0
+        while i < size(weights)
+           AddItem(list, 0)
+           i = i + 1
+        end
+        i = 0
+        while i < trials
+            // Choose an index
+            index = DiscreteWeightedChoice(weights)
+            // Tally the event at the chosen index list[index] = list[index] + 1
+            i = i + 1
+        end
+        return list
+    END METHOD

 <a id=Continuous_Weighted_Choice></a>
 ### Continuous Weighted Choice

 The continuous weighted choice method is used to choose a random number that follows a continuous statistical distribution (here, a [_piecewise linear distribution_](http://en.cppreference.com/w/cpp/numeric/random/piecewise_linear_distribution)).

 The following pseudocode takes two lists, `list` and `weights`, and returns a random number that follows the distribution.  `list` is a list of numbers (which can be fractional numbers) that should be arranged in ascending order, and `weights` is a list of _probability densities_ for the given numbers (where each number and its density have the same index in both lists).
 (A number's _probability density_ is the relative probability that a randomly chosen value will be infinitesimally close to that number, assuming no precision limits.)
 Each probability density should be 0 or greater.
 Both lists should be the same size.
-In the pseudocode below, the first number in `list` can be returned exactly, but not the second item in `list`, assuming the numbers in `list` are arranged in ascending order.
+In the pseudocode below, the first number in `list` can be returned exactly, but not the last item in `list`, assuming the numbers in `list` are arranged in ascending order.

 In many cases, the probability densities are sampled (usually at regularly spaced points) from a so-called [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), a function that specifies each number's probability density.
 A list of common probability density functions is outside the scope of this page.